-Twenty-eight articles or equivalent (Bauer, Rodriguez, & Perez-Stable) were included.
-In addition to primary data studies, the review includes six review articles, 1 published national standard, 1 website and 1 article reviewing a service.
-The majority were based in the USA (n=19) and the other articles were from UK (n=4), Canada (n=2), Sweden (n=1), Australia (n=1), Netherlands (n=1).
-Four studies were set in Sexual and Reproductive health settings while others were set in community and mental health, SARC (Sexual Assault Referral Centers), college-based healthcare, tertiary or mixed healthcare settings.
-Studies focused predominately on females (n=17) with the others including data from males or both male/female (n=4) or from healthcare professionals (n=5).
+Twenty-eight articles were included [Table 1].
+In addition to primary data studies, the review contains six review articles, one published national standard, one website and one article reviewing a service.
+The majority were based in the USA [n=19] and the other articles were from UK [n=4], Canada [n=2], Sweden [n=1], Australia [n=1], Netherlands [n=1].
+Four studies were set in Sexual and Reproductive health settings while others were set in community and mental health, Sexual Assault Referral Centers [SARC], college-based healthcare, tertiary or mixed healthcare settings.
+Studies focused predominately on females [n=17] with the others including data from males or both male/female [n=4] or from healthcare professionals [n=5].
 The included website and national standard addressed all genders.
-The majority reported on sexual violence (n=26), however 2 articles focused on domestic abuse with relevant interventions applicable to SRHS.

-Appendix 2 outlines the studies and the initial synthesis results using the heuristic CIMO (context intervention mechanism outcome) for each article, with overarching CIMOs then theorised(Ades et al., 2019; Bacchus et al., 2010; Bacchus, Buller, Ferrari, Brzank, & Feder, 2018; Littleton, Berenson, & Breitkopf, 2007) (see Appendix 4).

-The Candidacy Framework helped build and refine theories as the stages of candidacy were examined in light of the review findings (see Table 1).
-Each stage had relevance to those subjected to SV and considering access to healthcare.

-Whilst using the stages of candidacy, review results were placed into the model that incorporated the realist heuristic, CIMO (Figure 3).
-Contextual barriers (C) are divided into the macro, meso and micro reflective of cultural or societal level, organisational level and the individual level barriers to care.
-The mechanism (M) is divided into two stages, M1 and M2, to reflect the process of change, typically beginning with M1 and proceeding to M2, as people overcome barriers.
-M2 are often impossible to empirically measure but are the ‘hidden causal force’ of how a program works (Wong, 2013).
+The majority reported on SV [n=26], however 2 articles focused on domestic abuse with interventions applicable to SRHS.
+The findings are presented in Appendix 3 with the differing contexts at individual, service and societal levels, diagrammatically represented by the enlarging and overlapping circles that can only be overcome by interventions that generate significant change.
+The cluster searches identified four articles, included in the overall total of 28 articles, two set in the field of domestic abuse using routine inquiry, another reporting survey results regarding the use of routine inquiry and SV, and an article outlining trauma-informed care in a clinic for ‘female survivors of sexual violence’ (Ades et al., 2019; Bacchus et al., 2010; Bacchus, Buller, Ferrari, Brzank, & Feder, 2018; Littleton, Berenson, & Breitkopf, 2007).

-Five initial program theories were developed, supported by the review articles, key informant interviews and input from the advisory group.
-Use of the Candidacy Framework as a MRT supported interpretation of the accumulating evidence.
-The C I M O notations have been added within selected quotations by the review authors.
+We developed and refined four initial program theories using the review articles, key informant interviews and input from the advisory group.
+C I M O notations are added.

 Theory 1